aadler20/StatDT/README.md

 # StatDT
-Back-End code for developing a Single Page Application with Flask and Vue.js.
+Back-End code used in **Introduction to Data Technologies** course for developing a Single Page Application with Flask and Vue.js.

 ## Introducion
 Original project serves the purpose of learning how to interact with Neo4j from Python using the Neo4j Python Driver.